felleg/felleg.gitlab.io-backup/content/posts/20201028-My-Album-Of-The-Year.md

 ## 2019 - Twenty Twenty (Djo)

 Believe it or not, Twenty Twenty was released in September 2019!
 If only 2020 was as sweet as Twenty Twenty...
-The album is nothing revolutionary, but it takes many of the best ideas from the past and wraps them up in an honest package that feels genuine and effortless.
+The album is nothing revolutionary, but it takes many of the best ideas from the past (it is apparent that Djo is a fan of the Beatles from his song structure) and wraps them up in an honest package that feels genuine and effortless.
 It's a *cool* album.
 I'm looking forward to more content from Djo (aka Joe Keery, aka Steve from Stranger Things (!!)).
 I'm already tapping my feet to his new single, *Keep Your Head Up*.